BitcoinErrorLog/libbitcoin-wiki/Test-Guide.md

 Group tests semantically using `BOOST_AUTO_TEST_SUITE(...)`.
 This allows tests to be executed independently.
 These can be grouped hierarchically if necessary.
 Generally there is one suite per file or class under test.

 #### Test One Thing
 Test just one thing.
 The test name indicates the conditions and expectation of the test.
 When a test or set of tests fail this allows a developer to quickly isolate the cause.
 Sometimes it is convenient to test a set of results under one condition, such as a true result code and an expected out value.
 But these combinations should be semantically associated in that they are necessary to test together.
+For tests with very costly setup, such as mock databases and network operations, this rule can be bent.

 #### Line Length
 A line of test code should not be wrapped.
 For this reason line length is not limited as in source files.
 However intermediate variables can and should be used to limit line length.
+Structure definitions may be structured across multiple lines.

 #### Test Helpers
 The BOOST test helpers expose information about the test when there is a failure.
 It is preferred to use the least general test helper available: